MatthijsReyers/SmartBrute/README.md

 | `NAMES = ['bart', 'lisa', 'maggie']`<br>`YEARS = ['2000', '2001', '2002']`<br>`GetAllCombForEach(NAMES,YEARS)` | `['bart2000', 'bart2001', 'bart2002',`<br>`'lisa2000', 'lisa2001', 'lisa2002',`<br>`'maggie2000', 'maggie2001', 'maggie2002']` |

 ### 2.4 GetFirstN(keys, N)
 The GetFirstN function returns the first N characters of the given keys/strings.
+PLEASE NOTE: the GetFirstN function does not filter for doubles, it is therefore recommended to pass the output of this function through the RemoveDoubles function to avoid duplicates.

 | Example       | Output        |
 | ------------- |:-------------:|